nikbearbrown/AI4ED/RAG_Tools_and_Tutorials_for_Educational_AI/README.md

 AI4ED highly recommends these courses for individuals interested in Retrieval Augmented Generation (RAG).
 DeepLearning.AI offers a series of short courses designed to elevate your generative AI expertise.
 These concise, impactful courses are crafted to provide you with the knowledge, tools, and concepts needed to advance your skills in a time-efficient manner.
 Currently, they are available at no cost for a limited period, making this an excellent opportunity for those keen on exploring RAG and other generative AI technologies.

-#### Beginners
+Here's a cleaned and formatted list of the courses offered, organized by skill level and focus area:

+### Beginner Level Courses

 - **ChatGPT Prompt Engineering for Developers**
-  - Instructors: Isa Fulford, Andrew Ng
+  Instructors: Isa Fulford, Andrew Ng
-  - Learn API access, LLM leverage, custom chatbot building, and prompt engineering best practices.
+  Learn API access, custom chatbot building, and prompt engineering best practices.
-  - Prerequisite: Basic Python

-- **Building Systems with the ChatGPT API**
-  - Instructors: Isa Fulford, Andrew Ng
-  - Level up in LLM usage, complex task breakdown, workflow automation, and multistage prompt chaining.
-  - Prerequisite: Basic Python
+  Prerequisite: Basic Python

 - **LangChain for LLM Application Development**
-  - Instructor: Harrison Chase
+  Instructor: Harrison Chase
-  - Use LangChain for new environments, with personal assistants and chatbots focus.
+  Use LangChain to call LLMs into new environments and build personal assistants and specialized chatbots.
-  - Prerequisite: Basic Python
+  Prerequisite: Basic Python

 - **LangChain: Chat with Your Data**
-  - Instructor: Harrison Chase
+  Instructor: Harrison Chase
-  - Create a chatbot to interface with private data, utilizing LangChain loaders.
+  Create a chatbot to interface with your private data and documents using LangChain.
-  - Prerequisite: Basic Python
+  Prerequisite: Basic Python

 - **Large Language Models with Semantic Search**
-  - Instructors: Jay Alammar, Luis Serrano
+  Instructors: Jay Alammar, Luis Serrano
-  - Enhance search capabilities using LLMs and Cohere Rerank.
+  Enhance search capabilities using LLMs and Cohere Rerank.
-  - Prerequisite: Basic Python
+  Prerequisite: Basic Python

 - **Building Generative AI Applications with Gradio**
-  - Instructor: Apolinário Passos
+  Instructor: Apolinário Passos
-  - Develop and share ML applications, focusing on image generation and text summarization.
+  Rapidly develop ML apps and share your apps on Hugging Face Spaces.
-  - Prerequisite: Basic Python
+  Prerequisite: Basic Python

 - **LLMOps**
-  - Instructor: Erwin Huizenga
+  Instructor: Erwin Huizenga
-  - Design and automate LLM tuning and deployment with a focus on question-answering applications.
+  Design and automate LLM tuning and deployment with a focus on question-answering applications.
-  - Prerequisite: Basic Python

-- **Build LLM Apps with LangChain.js**
-  - Instructor: Jacob Lee
-  - Explore LangChain.js for application building, emphasizing conversational retrieval chains.
-  - Prerequisite: Intermediate JavaScript

-- **Reinforcement Learning from Human Feedback**
-  - Instructor: Nikita Namjoshi
-  - Introduction to RLHF for LLM tuning and evaluation, using the Llama 2 model.
-  - Prerequisite: Intermediate Python

-- **Building and Evaluating Advanced RAG Applications**
-  - Instructors: Jerry Liu, Anupam Datta
-  - Focus on enhancing RAG techniques and mastering evaluation metrics for robust systems.
-  - Prerequisite: Basic Python

-- **Quality and Safety for LLM Applications**
-  - Instructor: Bernease Herman
-  - Evaluate safety and security of LLM applications against various risks.
-  - Prerequisite: Basic Python
+  Prerequisite: Basic Python

-- **Vector Databases: from Embeddings to Applications**
-  - Instructor: Sebastian Witalec
-  - Design real-world applications using vector databases for efficient searches.
-  - Prerequisite: Basic Python, knowledge of data structures useful

 - **Pair Programming with a Large Language Model**
-  - Instructor: Laurence Moroney
+  Instructor: Laurence Moroney
-  - Utilize LLMs for code improvement, debugging, understanding, and documentation.
+  Use LLMs for code improvement, debugging, understanding, and documentation.
-  - Prerequisite: Basic Python
+  Prerequisite: Basic Python

 - **Understanding and Applying Text Embeddings**
-  - Instructors: Nikita Namjoshi, Andrew Ng
+  Instructors: Nikita Namjoshi, Andrew Ng
-  - Accelerate development with text embeddings for clustering, classification, and QA systems.
+  Accelerate development with text embeddings for clustering, classification, and QA systems.
-  - Prerequisite: Basic Python
+  Prerequisite: Basic Python

 - **How Business Thinkers Can Start Building AI Plugins With Semantic Kernel**
-  - Instructor: John Maeda
+  Instructor: John Maeda
-  - Use Microsoft's Semantic Kernel for business application development with LLMs.
+  Use Microsoft's Semantic Kernel for business application development with LLMs.
-  - Prerequisite: Basic Python
+  Prerequisite: Basic Python

-#### Intermediate
+### Intermediate Level Courses

 - **Serverless LLM apps with Amazon Bedrock**
-  - Instructor: Mike Chambers
+  Instructor: Mike Chambers
-  - Deploy LLM-based applications using serverless technology and Amazon Bedrock.
+  Deploy LLM-based applications using serverless technology and customize LLM responses.
-  - Prerequisite: Familiarity with Python and AWS services
+  Prerequisite: Familiarity with Python and AWS services

 - **Finetuning Large Language Models**
-  - Instructor: Sharon Zhou
+  Instructor: Sharon Zhou
-  - Master LLM finetuning, differentiate from prompt engineering with hands-on experience.
+  Master LLM finetuning and differentiate from prompt engineering.
-  - Prerequisite: Basic Python
+  Prerequisite: Basic Python

 - **Evaluating and Debugging Generative AI Models Using Weights and Biases**
-  - Instructor: Carey Phelps
+  Instructor: Carey Phelps
-  - Learn MLOps tools for AI model management, versioning, and debugging.
+  Learn MLOps tools for AI model management, versioning, and debugging.
-  - Prerequisite: Familiarity with Python, PyTorch or similar frameworks
+  Prerequisite: Familiarity with Python, PyTorch, or similar frameworks

 - **How Diffusion Models Work**
-  - Instructor: Sharon Zhou
+  Instructor: Sharon Zhou
-  - Build and understand diffusion models, with a focus on algorithm implementation.
+  Build and understand diffusion models, focusing on algorithm implementation.
-  - Prerequisite: Python, TensorFlow, or Pytorch
+  Prerequisite: Python, TensorFlow, or PyTorch

 - **Automated Testing for LLMOps**
-  - Instructor: Rob Zuber
+  Instructor: Rob Zuber
-  - Create an automated CI pipeline for LLM application evaluation.
+  Create an automated CI pipeline for LLM application evaluation.
-  - Prerequisite: Basic Python, familiarity with LLM-based applications
+  Prerequisite: Basic Python, familiarity with LLM-based applications

 - **Advanced Retrieval for AI with Chroma**
-  - Instructor: Anton Troynikov
+  Instructor: Anton Troynikov
-  - Improve retrieval relevancy with advanced techniques and LLM integration.
+  Improve retrieval relevancy with advanced techniques and LLM integration.
-  - Prerequisite: Intermediate Python
+  Prerequisite: Intermediate Python

-- **Functions, Tools and Agents with LangChain**
+- **Functions, Tools, and Agents with LangChain**
-  - Instructor: Harrison Chase
+  Instructor: Harrison Chase
-  - Explore
+  Explore the most recent advancements in LLM APIs and build up a conversational agent.
+  Prerequisite: Basic Python and familiarity with writing prompts for Large Language Models

+### Courses for All Levels

+- **Building Systems with the ChatGPT API**
+  Instructors: Isa Fulford, Andrew Ng
+  Break down complex tasks, automate workflows, and chain LLM calls for better outputs.
+  Prerequisite: Basic Python

+- **Building Applications with Vector Databases**
+  Instructor: Tim Tully
+  Build applications powered by vector databases, including semantic search and RAG.
+  Prerequisite: Basic Python, ML, and LLM knowledge

+- **Reinforcement Learning from Human Feedback**
+  Instructor: Nikita Namjoshi
+  Introduction to RLHF for LLM tuning and evaluation, using the Llama 2 model.
+  Prerequisite: Intermediate Python

+- **Building and Evaluating Advanced RAG Applications**
+  Instructors: Jerry Liu, Anupam Datta
+  Enhance RAG techniques and master evaluation metrics for robust systems.
+  Prerequisite: Basic Python

+- **Quality and Safety for LLM Applications**
+  Instructor: Bernease Herman
+  Evaluate safety and security of LLM applications against various risks.
+  Prerequisite: Basic Python

+- **Vector Databases: from Embeddings to Applications**
+  Instructor: Sebastian Witalec
+  Design real-world applications using vector databases for efficient searches.
+  Prerequisite: Basic Python, knowledge of data structures useful

+- **Build LLM Apps with LangChain.js**
+  Instructor: Jacob Lee
+  Explore LangChain.js for application building, emphasizing conversational retrieval chains.
+  Prerequisite: Intermediate JavaScript